 So now we know that in respect to air speed for comfort in the built environment there exists a general range wherein the majority feel comfortable as well as the importance of providing localized control to individuals to account for outliers.

-Now the next question is how does air speed impact overall energy consumption and what are some best practices for saving on our energy bills?
+The next question is: How does airspeed affect overall energy consumption, and what are some of the most effective practices to reduce our energy bills?

 For energy consumption it helps to consider two facts.
 First, that as air speed increases so too does the rate of heat transfer with the surfaces that it meets and second that heat always moves along a gradient flowing from hot to cold.
 That means that for energy consumption there are two distinct scenarios.
 A scenario wherein the indoor environment is warmer than the environment outside or a scenario wherein the indoor environment is colder than the environment outside.

 Keeping It Warm

 In the first scenario the indoor temperature is higher than that outside.
 Therefore, there is a constant pressure for the warmth inside to gradually move outside until an equilibrium is reached.
 This process is inexorable but can be slowed down through the improvement of the building’s insulation.
 The greater the insulation of the space the slower the rate of heat loss.
 So as a rule in order to minimize the overall energy consumption of your living environment increase the overall insulation level.
 This can be accomplished by installing outer or inner wall insulation, replacing outdated windows, replacing outdated doors and making sure all are properly sealed.
 However, since heat will want to follow the path of least resistance that means that any weak points in the insulation of the space will have an outsized effect on the overall energy consumption of the space, since the majority of heat will flow through these thermal bridges.

 With these bridges functioning essentially like an express lane to the outside.
 This means to really maximize energy savings during the heating season these thermal bridges need to be taken care of.